ashrafyahya/multi_agent_system_project/README.md

 3. **Data Collector Agent**: Gathers competitor data using web search and scraping
 4. **Insight Agent**: Transforms raw data into business insights and SWOT analysis
 5. **Report Agent**: Generates comprehensive formatted reports
-6. **Export Agent**: Exports reports to PDF and generates visualizations (SWOT diagrams, charts)
+6. **Export Agent**: Exports reports to PDF

 The system uses LangGraph to orchestrate these agents through a stateful workflow with validation gates at each stage and automatic retry mechanisms for error recovery.

 ## Features

 - 🤖 **Multi-Agent Architecture**: Specialized agents for each workflow stage
-- 🔄 **Retry Logic**: Automatic retry with exponential backoff for transient failures
+- 🔄 **Intelligent Retry Logic**: LLM-powered query improvement based on validation errors with automatic fallback
-- ✅ **Validation Gates**: Quality checks at each workflow stage
+- ✅ **Validation Gates**: Quality checks at each workflow stage with immutable state management
 - 📊 **Structured Output**: Pydantic models ensure type safety and validation
 - 📄 **Professional PDF Export**: Advanced PDF generation with branding, layout customization, and professional features
   - Custom branding (logos, colors, fonts)